 As we’ve already mentioned, paying international fees can be expensive if you use your home bank.
 And if you’re applying for citizenship and a passport, there are likely to be a few different fees to pay.
-This is why it makes sense to use an easy, low-fee solution like Wise, where you’re always guaranteed the real exchange rate and no nasty hidden costs.
+This is why it makes sense to use an easy, low-fee solution like Wise, where you’re always guaranteed a fair exchange rate and no nasty hidden costs.

 Spend abroad without the hidden fees.
-Get a multi-currency account for free⁹
+Get a multi-currency account with Wise⁹

 As well as saving money making international payments (such as admin fees relating to your citizenship application), your new Wise account can give you lots of other perks too.

-For example, open a multi-currency Wise account and you’ll get a Wise debit card as well.
-You can use this to spend like a local in 200 countries, or use Apple Pay or Google Pay if you prefer.
-Sending money back home or across the world is up to 8x cheaper than using your bank, and you can hold and convert 55 currencies from the one account.
+For example, open a Wise multi-currency account and you’ll get a Wise debit card as well.
+You can use this to spend like a local in 174 countries, or use Apple Pay or Google Pay if you prefer.
+Sending money back home or across the world could potentially be cheaper than using your bank, and you can hold and convert over 40 currencies from the one account.

-You’ll always get low fees and the real exchange rate, and there’s even a handy Wise app so you can manage your money on the move.
+You’ll always get low fees and a fair exchange rate, and there’s even a handy Wise app so you can manage your money on the move.

 So that’s it – your essential guide on how to get Italian citizenship by birth, marriage, residence or investment.
 It can all seem complicated at first and you will need to be patient, but Italian citizenship can be well worth the wait.

 You’ll soon be able to enjoy the benefits of becoming a true Italian citizen, with free rein to live and work in this beautiful country.
 You can come and go as you please, as well as hopping all over the EU without all that pesky paperwork.

 Visa Guide - residence permit